<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 It is so important to get up and walk around every couple of hours.
 These little walks will keep your legs from getting super stiff.
 Even if you need to awkwardly climb over the people sitting next to you, just do it.

-Whether you are traveling through the actual night time or not, it's important to have travel sized items such as: a toothbrush, toothpaste, make up wipes, deodorant, gum, floss, and maybe even face wash.
+Whether you are traveling through the actual nighttime or not, it's important to have travel-sized items like a toothbrush, toothpaste, deodorant, gum, floss, and maybe even face wash.
+I even bring mascara and chapstick because even those two small things help me feel a bit more put together and confident before walking off the plane.
 This is something that I have been doing on my recent flights and it really makes all the difference!
 After eating airplane meals, being able to brush my teeth and stay fresh really helps me stay relaxed, which is the ultimate goal right?

 You can make a little pouch with these items and bring it with you when you go to the bathroom.
 That way it's discreet and you don't have to carry your whole backpack with you, just to brush your teeth or wash your face.
 Here's my list of travel-sized goodies to have with me on any flight.